 The size of the work area needed varies according to the record format and the device type.
 You can calculate it during execution using device-dependent information obtained with the DEVTYPE macro instruction and data set information from the DSCB obtained with the OBTAIN macro instruction.
-The DEVTYPE and OBTAIN macro instructions are discussed in OS/VS1 Data Management for System Programmers.
+The DEVTYPE and OBTAIN macro instructions are discussed in OS/VS2 System Programming Library: Data Management.